Meadows Center for Water and the Environment: Environmental center

 The site was acquired by Texas State University-San Marcos in 1994.
 Soon after, the demolition of Aquarena Springs' facilities commenced, finally concluding with the Submarine Theater and Sky Spiral in 2012.

+After 2001 Andrew Samson established and directed the River Systems Institute at Texas State University in San Marcos.
+It's mission was to address Texas' water problems.
+The institute subsequently became the Meadows Center for Water and the Environment.

 The new Meadows Center was created with an emphasis on habitat reclamation and environmental goals, adding a Wetlands Boardwalk in a shallow area of Spring Lake.
 The boardwalk, made of recycled plastic lumber, floats on the water and circles a marshy area that showcases the flora and fauna of a wetland ecosystem.

 Research

 The main aim of the center is research.

 The MCWE participates in underwater archaeology.
 It led the search for Henry Morgan's lost fleet, and played a role in rediscovering the Satisfaction in 2011. while exploring caves in Mexico, Spring Lake, and shipwrecks.

 The center uses unmanned aircraft (Unmanned Autonomous Vehicle) to capture photos and gather information for projects related to fisheries, wildlife, and watershed management and restoration.